-- Pick through the beans, checking for small rocks, blemished beans, and remove them.
-Prepare the beans by following the product directions by either soaking the beans overnight, or using quick soak directions.
+- Pick through the beans, check for small rocks, and blemished beans, and remove them.
+Prepare the beans by following the product directions by either soaking the beans overnight or using quick soak directions.

 - After soaking, pour out the water the beans have been soaking in and rinse the beans well.